openedx/edx-platform/openedx/core/djangoapps/schedules/README.rst

     ACE_CHANNEL_SAILTHRU_DEBUG = True

-By default your devstack should be configured to use the ``file_email`` ACE channel which saves the HTML emails to ``/path/to/your/devstack/src/ace_messages/*.html`` on your host (or ``/edx/src/ace_messages/`` in your devstack docker container).
-Open the files in your browser to view the emails.
+By default, your devstack should be configured to use the ``file_email`` ACE channel.
+This ACE channel saves the emails to ``/path/to/your/devstack/src/ace_messages/*.html`` on your host machine (the host path corresponds to ``/edx/src/ace_messages/`` in your devstack docker container).
+To view the emails, open the saved files in your browser.

 Sailthru Back-end
 ~~~~~~~~~~~~~~~~~

-To configure ACE to actually send emails to users' email addresses, add
+To configure ACE to send emails to users’ email addresses, add a
-a `Sailthru <http://www.sailthru.com/>`__ back-end configuration.
-See
+`Sailthru <http://www.sailthru.com/>`__ back-end configuration.
+See the
-the `edx-ace
+`edx-ace
 documentation <https://edx-ace.readthedocs.io/en/latest/getting_started.html#sailthruemailchannel-settings>`__
 for instructions on setting up a Sailthru API key and secret.

-Additionally, make sure these are set in either the
+Make sure to add the following settings in either ``lms/envs/common.py``
-``lms/envs/common.py`` or ``lms/envs/private.py``:
+or ``lms/envs/private.py``:

 .. code:: python